Code-E-Magpie/plugin.program.maintenance-toolbox/README.md

 Maintenance Toolbox will be maintained for new releases of Kodi and changes to Python where possible.

-# Can you help ?
-There are a couple of ideas and niggles that may be possible to implement in the future.

-• Clear old thumbnails using settings to set number of days to retain.<br/>• Check Sources handles the situation where the certificate has expired but the link still works.<br/>• Consolidate Speedtest to single non executable file.

 # IMPORTANT
 Distribution of this add-on is NOT permitted.
 This add-on is exclusively distributed via the Magpie Repository and / or Code-E-Magpie on GitHub.